Red-tailed Hawk

 (Buteo jamaicensis)

-Red-tailed HawkThe Red-tailed Hawk is North America's most common and most wide-spread Buteo.
 "Red-tails" breed throughout North America in forested areas, mountains, treeless plains and deserts.
 A famous pair even breeds in Central Park in New York City (Pale Male).
+Watch Pale Male bring food to the nest in video below.

 Red-tailed Hawk Size

-Data for length, wingspan and weight below (males and females combined) is from A Photographic Guide to North American Raptors, (Wheeler & Clark 1995).
+Data for length, wingspan and weight below (males and females combined) is from A Photographic Guide to North American Raptors (Wheeler & Clark 1995).
 We highly recommend this book for anyone interested in raptors.

 Length: 17-22 inches (45-55 cm)